ryanallen/articles/markdown/UXPin/app-design-process.md

 4. Identify Users Demo and Psychographics

 ##Identifying Needs
 Time to gather our mountain of notes, videos, and audio recordings in an attempt to analyze all the data and code up some fancy needs statements.

-As a general rule we will take an observation made by the user and code it in accordance with a few rules.
+###How to Identify Needs
+We collected data in an effort to figure out what qualities of our app will close the gap in the user experience.

+###How to Code Needs Statements
+We do this by following XXX rules.

 1. Needs Statements Should be as Specific as the Raw Data to Avoid Losing Valuable Data.